Graham proposes 15-week abortion bill, dividing Republicans ahead of midterm elections – KION546

 Asked why he thought Graham put forward the legislation, Cornyn responded, “Ask Sen. Graham.”

+The division within the Senate Republican conference in Washington extended to the campaign trail.
+Herschel Walker, Georgia’s GOP Senate nominee, said he supports a 15-week abortion ban, writing in a statement, “the issue should be decided at the state level, but I WOULD support this policy.”
+When asked to clarify whether Walker would vote for a federal bill like Graham’s despite saying the issue should be decided by the states, a spokesman for Walker responded, “Seems clear to me, that’s why it says ‘support.'”

+But Joe O’Dea, the Colorado Senate Republican nominee, said that he opposed the legislation, calling for Congress to “pass a bill protecting a woman’s right to choose early in pregnancy,” while providing for “sensible limits on non-medically necessary, late-term abortion.”

 Senate Democratic candidates immediately seized on Graham’s bill.
 Pennsylvania Lt.
-Gov. John Fetterman, who’s running against Republican Senate nominee Mehmet Oz, asked his opponent if he would support the legislation, and touted his own abortion rights view.
+Gov. John Fetterman, who’s running against Republican Senate nominee Mehmet Oz, asked his opponent if he would support the legislation.
+He and other candidates including Rep. Val Demings in Florida and New Hampshire Sen. Maggie Hassan quickly touted their own pro-abortion rights view.

-“Senate Republicans are showing voters exactly what they would do if they are in charge: pass a nationwide abortion ban and strip away women’s right to make our own health care decisions,” said Democratic Senatorial Campaign Committee spokesperson Nora Keefe.
-“For Americans of every political persuasion who value the freedom to make their own decisions about their family’s health care, the stakes of protecting and expanding our Democratic Senate Majority in November have never been higher.”
+“Republicans’ national abortion ban will be on the ballot, in every Senate race,” said Michigan Sen. Gary Peters, the Democratic Senatorial Campaign Committee chairman.
+“The GOP has shown, once again, the threat they pose to a woman’s right to make her own health care decisions — and voters will make their voices heard by standing with Senate Democrats in November.”

 It’s unclear if Republicans would put the Graham bill on the Senate floor if they win back the chamber this fall.